FerreroJeremy/PictiTab/README.md

 * the [Laboratoire sur le Langage, le Cerveau et la Cognition](http://l2c2.isc.cnrs.fr/drupal7/index.html) of Bron
 * and the [Saint-Jean de Dieu](http://sjd.arhm.fr/) hospital of Lyon

-The software was designed initially for iPad, then for Android Tablet and now I would like to make it more friendly-user to make it known.
+The software was designed initially for iPad.

-## Notes
+Then for a Master's degree project, a team of friends and I realized an Android version. <br/>
 Please excuse the OOP implementation and the English skill.
-I'm just moving on this "old" academic project. <br/>
+I am taking over the project. <br/>

-It's up to you.
+<b>So any help that you can give is welcome.</b>

 ## Credits and licence